Rooted in community. Committed to change.

 Tanushree Dutta Isaacman

-Cynthia Marshall has been an organizer with Industrial Areas Foundation since 2005.
+Cynthia Marshall has been a community organizer since 2005.
 She cut her teeth on organizing at AIM, leading a campaign that won $29.7 million to build recreation centers in historic African American communities.
-She was the Lead Organizer for the IAF affiliate People Acting Together in Howard, leading campaigns to create a youth conservation corps employing 45 young adults each summer, going door-to-door to sign up 400 low-income citizens get affordable health care, and winning $17 Million for low-income seniors to receive care at home instead of an institutionalized nursing home settings, among other campaigns.
-She took the lead on building MD IAF’s Agenda on jobs, affordable housing, after-school programs and reducing gun violence.
+She was the Lead Organizer for AIM's sister organization, People Acting Together in Howard, leading campaigns to create a youth conservation corps employing 45 young adults each summer, going door-to-door to sign up 400 low-income citizens get affordable health care, and winning $17 Million for low-income seniors to receive care at home instead of an institutionalized nursing home settings, among other campaigns.
+She took the lead on building our statewide Agenda on jobs, affordable housing, after-school programs and reducing gun violence.
 She has also worked on non-partisan Get Out the Vote Campaigns in Ohio and Maryland.
 Before she started organizing, Cynthia was a Wilderness Instructor at Outward Bound.
 She earned a Master's degree from Harvard’s Graduate School in Education, and her B.A. at Carleton College.
 She lives in Maryland with her husband and two children.